Align

 1. Align with Stakeholders

-Firstly we began mapping out business objectives with our stakeholders.
-I would conduct market research to understand how fitness businesses run their events and workshops.
+I would conduct market research to understand how fitness businesses run their events and workshops and present them to my stakeholders.
 This would allow us to formalise a Business Requirements Document (BRD).

 The Problem Statement